 In 2005 I completed my undergraduate training in psychology and education at the University of Pretoria.
 Upon completion, I spent a year lecturing at the Psychology Department at the University of Pretoria in the fields of Health Psychology, Research, Critical Psychology and Abnormal Child Psychology.
 As a programme coordinator at the university's former Centre for the Study of AIDS (now Centre for Sexualities, Aids and Gender), I was seconded to assess and develop the inclusiveness of HIV/AIDS and related themes in the university's academic programmes and supervised numerous community level projects.
 Following my residency at the University of Pretoria I relocated to the lovely "Rosestad" to enroll in the University of the Free State's masters programme in clinical psychology.

 Upon completion of my academic training, I completed my required internship at South Africa's foremost tertiary psychiatric training centre, the Free State Psychiatric Complex.
 In 2011 I worked as Community clinical psychologists at the Uitenhage Provincial Hospital and Laetitia Bam Day Hospital.
 The experience of practicing in these communities played a major role in my eventual return to the Eastern Cape.
-During 2012 I expanded my clinical experience by working with patients presenting with severe personality deviations and criminality in a privately owned (G4S) maximum security correctional centre in the Free State.
+During 2012 I expanded my clinical experience by working with patients presenting with severe personality pathologies and criminality in a privately owned (G4S) Mangaung Correctional Centre, a maximum and super-maximum security correctional centre in the Free State.

 In February 2013 I relocated back to Port Elizabeth where I launched my private practice as an independent psychologist.
-To avoid professional isolation I proactively engage with clinical and academic opportunities, and over the past six years have consulted in the fields of neuro-rehabilitation, tertiary education and employee wellness while enjoying my clinical work.
+To avoid professional isolation I proactively engage with clinical and academic opportunities, and over the past 9 years have consulted in the fields of neuro-rehabilitation, tertiary education and employee wellness while enjoying my clinical work.
+In response the COVID-19 pandemic, I initiated a number of collaborative projects producing media-rich psychoeducational material aimed at reaching out and assisting the broader community in strengthening emotional resilience during the pandemic.
+The resulting Visionology productions have since then seen an overwhelmingly positive response locally and globally, with it's content featuring in secondary education, corporate and United Nations psychoeducational projects.